nihas101/java-chip-8-emulator/README.md

 ## Manual

 ### Input
-The Emulator expects a **US keyboard layout** and has the following key assignments:
+The Emulator expects a **US keyboard layout** and has the following standard key assignments:

 | Chip-8 key    | Emulator key   |
 | ------------- | -------------  |